saza-ku/kube-scheduler-simulator/simulator/docs/simulator-server-config.md

 # Note, this is still a beta feature.
 externalImportEnabled: false

+# This variable indicates whether the simulator will
+# sync resources from an user cluster's or not.
+resourceSyncEnabled: false

 # This variable indicates whether an external scheduler
 # is used.
 externalSchedulerEnabled: false